 Last August I was at a particularly low point, sitting with my discomfort, and praying for my son to find his way.
 It had been four months since we’d had any contact with one another.
 Two days later I parked in San Francisco, walking three blocks to an event, and what do I hear?
 I hear someone calling my name.
 It’s my son!
 The Universe heard my desperate longing and so cleverly brought us together 48 hours later.
-What’s the likelihood that in a city of a million people, my son and I would be at the same intersection at the very same time?
-It’s a damn miracle.
+What’s the likelihood in a city of a million people, my son and I would be at the same intersection at the very same time?
+It’s a miracle.

-While I come to accept that my son is on his own path, insulated from my influence and control, I can love him from afar.
+While I come to accept my son is on his own path, insulated from my influence and control, I can love him from afar.
 I’m becoming a mom who won’t let her son’s disease take her life too.
 I will weather these storms because shame, blame and guilt are not as powerful as my conviction for living with fierce grace.

-While I can’t change everything that’s broken, I ask that you consider one big request.
+While I can’t change everything that’s broken, I ask you consider one big request.
 Please connect with a relative, coworker, neighbor or friends, whomever you know that may be impacted by addiction, and ask how they are doing AND how their child is doing.
 Don’t let us suffer alone!

 We are avoided like the plague.
-Please realize that addiction is a chronic disease.
+Please realize addiction is a chronic disease.
 Addiction, now defined as substance use disorder, is a disease just like diabetes, heart disease or cancer except there are no celebrity sponsors or spaghetti dinner fundraisers.
 No collectible stamps or invitations to the White House.
-Addiction is a taboo subject yet 40 million Americans are in the clutches of this insatiable monster.
+Addiction is a taboo subject, yet 40 million Americans are in the clutches of this insatiable monster.

 1 in 7 Americans ages 12 and older suffer from addiction.